-The entire university faculty totals 300.
-Of this number, more than 130 serve on the graduate faculty.
-Each academic department identifies its graduate faculty according to its established criteria.
-Faculty members are representative of many and varied institutions of higher education in both the United States and abroad.
-The terminal degree is held by 76 percent of the instructional faculty.
+The university faculty exceeds 300.
+Each academic department identifies its graduate faculty according to established criteria.
+Faculty members hold high academic credentials and a long-standing commitment to teaching excellence; collectively, they are recipients of numerous grants and honors.
+ESU's faculty are diverse and represent many prestigious institutions of higher education in the United States and internationally.
+The terminal degree is held by 79 percent of the instructional faculty.
 Another 409 employees make up the management and non-instructional staff.